-Once students start a job, they should talk with their supervisor about the procedures to follow to ensure proper payment, including use and location of time clocks.
+Once students complete the registration process begin working, they should speak with their supervisor to ensure proper payment, including use and location of time clocks.

-Student employees have the option to sign up for direct deposit; this option is available at the time of registering with Student Employment.
-At that time, students must provide bank information, such as routing and account numbers.
-For information about setting up direct deposit, students should contact the CIA Payroll Office.
-Students who opt not to participate in direct deposit will have their paychecks delivered to their campus mailbox (NY) or the Administration Office (CA and TX).
-Students at the New York campus who do not have a mailbox on campus should see the Payroll Office.
+Direct deposit is available to student employees.
+Students who choose to sign up for direct deposit must provide bank information such as routing and account numbers.
+For students who opt not to participate in direct deposit, their paychecks will be delivered to their campus mailbox (New York students) or the Administration Office (California and Texas students).